Hyundai Turkey 2026: Prices, Models & The İ...

 In the volatile landscape of the Turkish automotive market, Hyundai has positioned itself not just as a car manufacturer, but as a strategic choice for buyers looking for stability.
 While other brands struggle with import delays and fluctuating customs duties, Hyundai leverages a massive home field advantage: local production.
 For anyone looking to buy a vehicle in Turkey, understanding this domestic connection is key to navigating maintenance and resale value.

-Hyundai Turkey Price Snapshot: Late 2025
+Hyundai Turkey Price Snapshot: January 2026

 Comparison Shopping: Before committing, it is wise to benchmark these figures against competitors.
 You might want to review the latest Opel Turkey Price List & 2026 Models to see how German engineering is currently priced against the Korean Turkish lineup.

-If these new car prices feel steepand for many, they doyou might consider the second-hand market.
+If these new car prices feel steep (and for many, they do), you might consider the second-hand market.
 However, navigating used sales as an expat has its own legal hurdles.
 Check out our essential guide on Buying a Car in Turkey as a Foreigner to understand the “Blue Plate” options and tax exemptions you might qualify for.

 Model Breakdown: The Technicals

-Hyundai i10 1.2 MPI (84 HP)
+Hyundai i10 1.2 MPI (84 PS)

-- Engine/Drive: 1.2-Liter Naturally Aspirated, 4-Cylinder, ~84 HP, Front Wheel Drive (FWD).
+• Engine/Drive: 1.2-Liter Naturally Aspirated, 4-Cylinder, ~84 PS, Front Wheel Drive (FWD).

-- Performance: 0-100 km/h in approx. 12.6s (MT), Top Speed ~171 km/h.
+• Performance: 0-100 km/h in approx. 15.8s, Top Speed ~171 km/h (varies by version).

-- Trunk: 252 Liters (Strictly for city errands).
+• Trunk: 252 Liters (Strictly for city errands).

 Hyundai Tucson 1.6 CRDi 136 HP (Mild Hybrid)